Imagine if your sales and operations teams spoke the same language, where customer data and business processes flowed seamlessly?

 What is CRM software?

-CRM is a business software that helps you maintain good relationships with customers.
+CCRM is a business software that helps you maintain good relationships with customers.
 It stores data about the customer, such as contact information and interaction history.
 This data can help nurture relationships and drive profitability and growth.
 In the end, CRM has two core goals:

-• To deliver a seamless customer experience.
+- To deliver a seamless customer experience.

 Nonetheless, even as both ERP and CRM may store similar information.
 ERP software concerns back-end processes, while CRM focuses on the front-end.

-Advantages of ERP and CRM integration
+Benefits of ERP and CRM integration

 1. 360-degree view of customers

 CRM and ERP integration offers a unified view of your customers.
-It is perhaps the biggest reason why you need it.
+It is perhaps the biggest reason you need it.

 2. Consistent information